brycewray/hugo-site/content/posts/2022/09/keep-it-canonical-seo/index.md

 When you deploy your static website to a typical Jamstack-savvy hosting vendor, your host generates the site within a subdomain for one of that host's top-level domains (which may be something ending in `.app` or `.dev`).
 This continues to exist as a "live" website even if you've assigned a custom domain to your site, as I have assigned the *brycewray.com* domain to this site.

-With some hosts --- notably, [Netlify](https://netlify.com) and the [Digital Ocean App Platform](https://www.digitalocean.com/products/app-platform) --- the subdomain may be some randomly generated nonsense, resulting in a URL of, say, *wondrous-weasel-d38a82.netlify.app* (although you usually can edit this subdomain to be something less, um, weird).
+With some hosts --- notably, [Netlify](https://netlify.com) and the [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform) --- the subdomain may be some randomly generated nonsense, resulting in a URL of, say, *wondrous-weasel-d38a82.netlify.app* (although you usually can edit this subdomain to be something less, um, weird).
 Other hosts may use the name of your originating Git project, as do [Cloudflare Pages](https://pages.cloudflare.com) and [Vercel](https://vercel.com).

 For example, let's say you have a site on Cloudflare Pages and have assigned the domain *example.com* to the site.
 If the project's online repo is called *our-website-repo*, it would exist on the web as not only *example.com* but also something like *our-website-repo-8dx.pages.dev*.
 This presents you with a *potential* problem for your site's search engine optimization (SEO): you must ensure that, when Google and other search engines find your content, they'll "know" which one --- your "real" site at *example.com* or the *.pages.dev* version --- to feature in their respective indices.
 Otherwise, the SEO "search juice" might go to that other version and **not** to the desired location at *example.com*.